plone/plone.registry/plone/registry/registry.rst

     >>> registry.forInterface(IInterfaceAwareRecord)
     Traceback (most recent call last):
     ...
-    KeyError: 'Interface `plone.registry.interfaces.IInterfaceAwareRecord` defines a field `interface`, for which there is no record.'
+    KeyError: 'Interface `plone.registry.interfaces.IInterfaceAwareRecord` defines a field `...`, for which there is no record.'

 By default, we also cannot use an interface for which only some records exist::